Tiger barb: Breeding

 The tiger barb usually attains sexual maturity at a body length of 2 to 3 cm in total length, or at approximately six to seven weeks of age.
 The females are larger with a rounder belly and a mainly black dorsal fin, while the males have a bright, red nose with a distinct red line above the black on their dorsal fins.
 The egg-layers tend to spawn several hundred eggs in the early morning in clumps of plants.
 On average, 300 eggs can be expected from each spawn in a mature broodstock population, although the number of eggs released will increase with the maturity and size of the fish.
 Spawned eggs are adhesive, negatively buoyant in freshwater and average 1.18 ± 0.05 mm in diameter.

 Tiger barbs have been documented to spawn as many as 500 eggs per female (Scheurmann 1990; Axelrod 1992).
 Females can spawn at approximately two week intervals (Munro et al. 1990).

 Once spawning is finished, they will usually eat any of the eggs they can find.

-Common hybrids
+Common varieties

 Interspecific and intraspecific hybridization is done to achieve different colors and patterns to satisfy market demand for new tiger barb varieties.
 Gold and albino tiger barbs are examples of commercially produced fish based on recessive xanthic (yellow) and albino genes.
 These are not hybrids.

+GloFish, the brand of genetically-modified fluorescent fish, sell tiger barbs in various fluorescent colors.